Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.94 degrees Kelvin in August 2025, compared to 0.92 in July.
+In oceanic locations at latitudes between 00 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.94 degrees Kelvin in August 2025, compared to 0.92 in July 2025.

 Sample.
-In the monthly series presented in the plot, there are a total of 2,108 data points.
-The span of time covered by the series goes from January 1850 to August 2025.
+In this monthly time series, there are 2,108 observations in total.
+The series covers the span of time stretching from January 1850 to August 2025.

 Latest values